A new platform for documentation and tutorials is launching soon.

 Autopilot enables automated workflows for managing Raft clusters.
 The current feature set includes 3 main features: Server Stabilization, Dead Server Cleanup and State API.
-These three features are introduced in Vault 1.7.
+These three features were introduced in Vault 1.7.
 The Enterprise feature set includes 2 main features: Automated Upgrades and Redundancy Zones.
 These two features were introduced in Vault 1.11.

 Server stabilization helps to retain the stability of the Raft cluster by safely